 Does the site itself have enough content to work with to actually create a decent internal linking strategy?
 The more content you have to link from, the better.

 Want a good example of internal linking?
 Check out any popular Wikipedia article.

-You can use internal links in a couple different ways.
-Use them to 1) push up your your most important pages (landing pages, category pages, service pages) or 2) you can use internal links to link out to deep pages within the site that might not get a lot of spider love.
+You can use internal links in a couple of different ways.
+Use them to 1) push up your most important pages (landing pages, category pages, service pages) or 2) you can use internal links to link out to deep pages within the site that might not get a lot of spider love.

-Run an index check on all of the sites pages and see which pages might need some internal link love.
-Wow that sounds really dirty.
+Run an index check on all of the site’s pages and see which pages might need some internal link love.
+Wow, that sounds really dirty.

 Use Schema which will go even further in telling search engines the location of the business, how many reviews it has, and what it’s about.